 In May 2019, Guitar Maniac (a verified customer) said: “Love that it’s rectangular, as my hand-made pizzas rarely come out as a circle. … It retains heat very well.”

 Common complaints relate to odor and difficulty cleaning the stone.
-That said, most customers didn’t have a problem with either, so it may be down to personal preference.
+That said, most customers didn’t have a problem with either, so it may come down to personal preference.

 Some home chefs reported an unpleasant smell when heated.
 This is fairly normal for pizza stones.
-It seems to dissipate over time.
+The odor seems to dissipate over time.
 Also, some people said it was too heavy, so please compare its weight to what you are comfortable lifting before purchasing.

 One of my favorite parts of making pizza is serving it.
 Ever since I was a boy, I’ve especially like the part where you use the pizza cutter.
 So, I have to admit that I am hesitant to suggest this one.
 Its a new-world spin on the old-world cutting wheel.

 A pizza peel will help you remove the pizza from your oven or grill without having to move the stone or pan.
-This is optional since you can just move the stone, but it is easier and safer.
+This is optional since you can just move the stone, but this method is easier and safer.

 Ohh… and you are going to want some good oven mitts, but not your grandmother’s kind.
 You’re going to want oven mitts that work well for pizza stones.
 You can send me a thank you note later!